Emergency resources available for SWFL after Hurricane Ian’s impact - NewsBreak

 Governor Ron DeSantis announced new resources will be made available for the Dunbar community.
 According to the governor’s press release, the Florida Division of Emergency Management (FDEM) deployed a 6,000 gallon mobile refueling station.
 The station is located at the Stars Complex 2980 Edison Ave. and will remain there until 4:00 p.m.
 Wednesday, Oct.
 5. FDEM also delivered water and ice which is available at the Stars Complex.
 The Florida Digital Service will also deploy SpaceX Starlink units to create mobile internet cafes at locations including the Stars Complex.

+Lee County has opened a Multi-Agency Resource Center at Lakes Regional Library, 15290 Bass Road, Fort Myers, to aid residents impacted by Hurricane Ian.
+The center’s hours are 9 a.m. to 6 p.m.
+Monday through Saturday.
+Participating organizations include insurance companies, local and state government offices, mental health providers, and nonprofit organizations.
+For a complete list: CLICK HERE.

-On October 5th a hygiene station will be opening for Cape Coral residents at Jim Jeffers Park, 2817 SW 3rd Ln.
+On October 5, a hygiene station opened for Cape Coral residents at Jim Jeffers Park – 2817 SW 3rd Ln.
 The station includes showers, bathrooms, a cooling area, charging stations, and laundry services.
 Toiletries and towels will not be provided.
 The station will be open from 8 a.m. – 7 p.m. daily.
+A second hygiene station opened Thursday, October 6, at Cape Coral Technical College – 360 Santa Barbara Blvd N.

+Lee Health opened over 30 Lee Physician Group and Lee Health Outpatient locations.
+Hours of operation at 8 a.m. to 5 p.m. (unless noted otherwise).
+For a complete list of open locations: CLICK HERE.

 Lee County’s disaster debris monitoring partner, Thompson Consulting Services, will be hiring local residents to support Lee County’s Hurricane Ian debris removal efforts.
 Positions are for immediate work; there is no physical labor, no experience is necessary, and training is provided.
 Qualified candidates have the potential to earn more than $1,300 per week.
 Candidates must attend a hiring event in person to be considered for employment.
 If candidates have access to internet, preregister here.